Schopenhauer’s influence on literature

 According to Schopenhauer, the will (“life force”) is driving living entities to secure their survival and reproduction, and to seek pleasure, irrespective of the costs and risks incurred.

-In his book “The world and will and representation” (1818), Schopenhauer depicts the dire consequences of falling under the control of the will and focusing only on the short term.
+In his book “The world as will and representation” (1818), Schopenhauer depicts the dire consequences of falling under the control of the will and focusing only on the short term.

 Humans can become self-aware, adopt countermeasures and minimize the influence of the will.
 Schopenhauer enumerated those countermeasures in “Parerga and Paralipomena” (1851).
 The countermeasures include prudence, foresight, self-reliance and self-discipline, and artistic contemplation.